moonshadow95/grind-react/README.md

     7. Editor section and Preview section shows the data.
     8. When the user changes the data, it changes in the database as well as the data shown in Preview section.

-## 6. 📝 What I've learned

-    - How to route using React Router.
-    - Understand what dependency injection is.
-    - How to authenticate users with Firebase.
-    - How to use Firebase SDK(Software Development Kit).
-    - How to treat data in object form.
-    - How to use Firebase Realtime database.
-    - How to use Cloudinary to upload media files.

-## 7. 💥 Issue
+## 6. 💥 Issue

-    - Unnecessary rending of components. (header, footer, buttons, cards) => Improve performance with memo() and useCallback()
+    - How to show the same component but different data.
+(Body or Diet) => Pass the type to prop and load different data depending on the type.
+    - Problems with different proportions of images to upload.
+        => Set the cloudnary's upload preset to upload it at a 1:1 ratio.

-## 8. 🚀 Things to Improvements
+## 7. 🚀 Things to Improvements

+    - Improve the diet list in a more useful way.
+    - Add tag search functionality in Header.